-These rules govern the use of our two tennis courts.
+These rules govern the use of the NCCSPA’s two tennis courts.

-- Members must remove any trash or debris from the court(s) they use and are requested to do so even if the trash or debris is present when they arrive.
-Members are also requested to use the tennis court brooms to clean the court(s) before and after they use the court(s).
+- Court Maintenance: Members must remove any trash or debris from the court(s) they use and are requested to do so even if the trash or debris is present when they arrive.
+Members are also requested to use the court brooms to clean the court(s) before and after they use the court(s).
 The member is responsible for locking the gate when finished.

 During Pool Season (Pool Operating)